kcranston/abc-classroom/README.md

 ### How to check for "good style"?

-Check for general programming style of the notebook.
+* Check for general programming style of the notebook.
 Variable names that are sensible.
 All packages are imported at the top.

-Run flake8 or pep8 on notebook converted to a `.py`?
+* Run `flake8` or `pep8` on notebook converted to a `.py` file?
+* All imports should be at the top
+* Imports at the top should also follow pep8.
+We know what they will be importing. can we create a functio ion that tests to ensure those things are in the right order?

+### Can we spellcheck notebooks?
-### Is there a spellcheck extension for notebooks?
+* Is there a spellcheck extension for notebooks?
+  - (see this extension)[https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/spellchecker/README.html].
+This only highlights words however.
+It's not great.

 ### How to check for "extra" stuff in the notebook?
+* Can we check to ensure that only the packages used in the notebook are imported at the top?
+Perhaps using (modulefinder)[https://docs.python.org/2/library/modulefinder.html] or something like it?

-We don't want a bunch of extra stuff.
-Can we test that there aren't extra plots in the notebook?
+* Can we check for extra code, plots and outputs in the notebook that we didn't ask for?
+  - I know that nbclean can somehow remove outputs from a notebook when converting.
+Could that be used to somehow identify outputs in cells where they should be no outputs?